SeiryuZ/HemeWeb/proposal/README.md

 ## Introduction

+[ This will be about HemeLB, the use, urgency.
+Docker and HPC app in cloud ]

 HemeLB is a fluid dynamic simulation software that is developed for the study of blood flow [1].
 Part of the software construct a 3D model of blood vessels